Terms and Conditions

 We maintain Professional Indemnity Insurance in accordance with rules set by the Solicitors Regulation Authority.
 Details of the insurers and the territorial coverage of the policy are available for inspection at our offices.

 Our liability to you for breach of instructions is limited to a maximum of £3 million, unless we expressly state a different amount in the letter accompanying these terms and conditions of business.
-We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or and damages costs or losses attributable to lost profits or opportunities.
+We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or damages, costs or losses attributable to lost profits or opportunities.

 Further limitations apply in the case of any tax returns (including Stamp Duty Land Tax returns) which we complete for you and these limitations are set out in separate leaflets or explanatory notes and will normally also be posted on our website.